SusantoMandal/java11-module-spi/README.md

 ```

 ### 3. Run the program
-Simply run the shell command present in the root folder.
+Simply run the shell script present in the root folder.

 ```bash
 # Run the program